bzm3r/transpose-timing-tests/POST.md

 ![](./plots/dedicated_simd_tg_ballot_comparison.png)

 `Ballot32` kernel performance is poor.
 The loss in performance is particularly pronounced on the Nvidia devices.
-Part of the poor performance can be ascribed to the O(n) nature of the ballot-based kernel (n being the number of bits in the matrix), while the shuffle-based kernel is O(lg(n)).
+Part of the poor performance can be ascribed to the fact that  the ballot-based kernel requires on the order of n (n being the number of bits in the matrix) instructions to execute a transpose, while the shuffle-based kernel requires only on the order of lg(n) instructions.
 However, another issue is also due to the heavy branching (with poor divergence) required in the `Ballot32` kernel.

 ## Conclusion